-I’ve recently been thinking about the positive affects of blogging.
-I’ve been blogging for quite a few years now, but it was after I graduated from University that I really started to focus on it more.
+I’ve been blogging for quite a few years, but it was only after I graduated from University that I really started to focus more time on my blog.

-However, I think everyone felt a bit low- and we all had to find ways of coping with time stuck inside.
+However, I think everyone felt a bit low.
+We all had to find ways of coping with time stuck inside.

-Mine was blogging.
-I threw myself into blogging and writing, and it helped me create some structure to my days.
+Mine was blogging!
+I threw myself into my blog, and it helped me create a bit of structure when everyday looked the same.

-Blogging positively affected my life and my mental health at this time, and from then on it has become something I turn to whenever I need a creative outlet- and I’ve even used it to find freelance clients and kick start something of a career.
+Blogging has always had a very positive effect for me and my mental health.
+It is something I turn to whenever I need a creative outlet- and I’ve even used it to find freelance clients.

-In this post, I’m talking to 5 bloggers about the positive affects of blogging for each of them.
+In this post, I’m talking to 5 amazing bloggers about the positive effects of blogging for each of them.

-Add a bit of positivity to your day, and read about how blogging can have a positive impact on the life of bloggers across the world!
+Add a bit of positivity to your day!
+Read about the positive effects of blogging for 5 bloggers across the world.